Curriculum

 Daily EMG Sign-out Rounds

-A weekly lecture series targeted to the Neuromuscular Medicine and Clinical Neurophysiology fellows to review the fundamentals of EMG, nerve conduction studies, peripheral anatomy, neuropathology, and clinical and electrodiagnostic aspects of the major nerve and muscle diseases.
+A structured lecture series for Neuromuscular Medicine and Clinical Neurophysiology fellows covering the fundamentals of electrodiagnostic medicine, peripheral nerve anatomy, neuromuscular pathology, and the diagnosis and management of nerve and muscle disorders.

 Program Benefits

-- Vacation – Fellows at URMC receive 20 days of vacation and 9 University holidays.
+- Vacation: 20 days of vacation plus 9 University holidays.

 A Collaborative Approach to Complex Care